ProjectLibertyLabs/gateway/docs/src/Fundamentals/Architecture.md

 - **Web2 APIs:** Typically use OAuth, API keys, or session tokens for authentication.
 - **Frequency APIs:** Utilize cryptographic signatures for secure authentication, ensuring user identity and data integrity.

-#### SIWF/SIWA
+#### Sign In With Frequency (SIWF)

-[Sign In With Frequency (SIWF)](https://github.com/ProjectLibertyLabs/siwf) v1 and v2 (which supports [Frequency Access](https://frequencyaccess.com/)) are methods for authenticating users in the Frequency ecosystem.
+[Sign In With Frequency (SIWF)](https://github.com/ProjectLibertyLabs/siwf) v1 (deprecated) and v2 (which supports [Frequency Access](https://frequencyaccess.com/)) are methods for authenticating users in the Frequency ecosystem.
 SIWF allows users to authenticate using their Frequency accounts, providing a secure and decentralized way to manage identities.

+- **SIWF v2 Implementation:** Users sign in using an SIWF v2 Authentication Service that uses redirect and callback URLs.
+The Authentication Service authenticates and generate cryptographic signatures for authentication.
-- **SIWF Implementation:** Users sign in using their Web3 wallets, which generate cryptographic signatures for authentication.
-This process eliminates the need for traditional usernames and passwords, enhancing security and user privacy.
+- **SIWF v1 Implementation:** Users sign in using their Web3 wallets, which generate cryptographic signatures for authentication.

 #### Account Service